 About Architags

-Mike has worked for several urban design & architecture agencies and most recently worked for the Municipality of Amsterdam.
+Mike has worked for several urban design & architecture agencies and municipalities.
 In November 2024 he graduated at the Rotterdam Academy of Architecture, now holding a Master’s Degree in Urbanism.
-Before working and studying urbanism, he gained experience in citizen participation, communication, marketing and as a user experience (UX) designer.
+Before that, he gained experience in citizen participation, communication, marketing and as a user experience (UX) designer.
+This strongly influences his approach.

 The name Architags is derived from: